cyclic-software/www/content/posts/build-a-linktree-clone-on-cyclic.md

 @tailwind utilities;
 ```

-This adds the Tailwind to your CSS so that all the layers are able to access Tailwind’s capabilities.
+This adds the Tailwind to your CSS so that all the layers are able to access Tailwind's capabilities.
 Nice!
 Let's move on to the application.

 First things first, if you want to see what Create React App looks like fresh out the gate, use the command `npm run dev`.
 That should spin up a version of the template on "https://localhost:3000" and you can check it out.

-If you run the application right, now we’ll see a standard template from Create React App.
+If you run the application right, now we'll see a standard template from Create React App.
 There are a few things built in that we can keep, other things we'll modify, the rest can be ignored or trashed.

 The public folder holds a lot of the information that indicates what the website is to the world, such as the favicon, index.html containing the “root”, and a manifest with metadata.

-I swapped the React favicon for a Cyclic Favicon and updated the manifest.json to reflect what I’d like the site to be called: CycLinks… obviously.
+I swapped the React favicon for a Cyclic Favicon and updated the manifest.json to reflect what I'd like the site to be called: CycLinks… obviously.
 And so it immediately reflects the change in the browser tab.

 ![](/content/updatedtab.png)